-Launched in 2017, the OECD-Russia Technical Assistance Project on Financial Education in the Commonwealth of Independent States (CIS) provides policy and practical support for strengthening the financial literacy of citizens in the 6 participating countries with a view to promoting their financial well-being.
+This page provides information about the events organised within the framework of the OECD/INFE Technical Assistance Project on Financial Education in the Commonwealth of Independent States (CIS) to strengthen financial literacy and promote the financial well-being of citizens in the region.

 31 March 2021 - The fourth webinar in this series looked at gender differences in financial literacy and financial vulnerability before and after the Covid-19 pandemic.